mosip/documentation/docs/collab-getting-started-guide.md

 * MOSIP's Partner management services (PMS) module streamlines partner onboarding, policy management, and data sharing.
 It comprises of Partner Management and Policy Management Services, providing essential support for effective collaboration within MOSIP.
 To learn more, click [here](https://docs.mosip.io/1.2.0/modules/partner-management-services).
 * For the end-to-end process of how to run Partner Management in our collab environment, click [here](https://docs.mosip.io/1.2.0/collab-getting-started-guide/collab-pmp-guide).
 * For details on how to use the application, refer to our [end user guide](https://docs.mosip.io/1.2.0/modules/partner-management-services/partner-management-portal).
-* Accessing this module and running it on your local system will require [wireguard access](wireguard-client-installation-guide.md).
-Raise a request by filling out the [form](https://docs.google.com/forms/d/e/1FAIpQLSeI3VcvEYMvOgtobV92r7293AVqq7bEQgNE6WHn-JTiuLOGqg/viewform) here and get started.

 #### e-Signet Setup Guide